DRAFT REPORT | SEA LEVEL RISE IN CONNECTICUT

 Sea Level Rise Policy & Planning Recommendations: Rath

-Executive Summary of ODonnell Report on Sea Level Rise.
-The full technical report is undergoing final edits and will be available soon.
+Executive Summary of ODonnell Report on Sea Level Rise

-White papers from the policy and planning study presented by Bill Rath will be released this winter.
+White papers from the policy and planning study are forthcoming.

-If you have questions about these reports or presentations, please contact Dr. Rebecca French, CIRCA Director of Community Engagement at email@example.com or 860-405-9228.
+If you have questions about these reports or presentations, please contact CIRCA at firstname.lastname@example.org or call 860-405-9214.